-2. Injustice to and towards animals (and their social and ecosocial contexts) and basic animal rights

-Can animal rights be formulated in derivation from human rights?
-(3) This is the general canon so far.
-This perspective on animal rights must go alongside the assumption that our current worldview forms a sufficiently progressive basis, and that we should not take another step back to look again, and more critically, at the cornerstones of the identities (as ideas we form about the 'essence of a living being') "human" and "animal".
+2. Injustice to and towards animals (and their social and ecosocial contexts) and basic animal rights that we should not take another step back to look again, and more critically, at the cornerstones of the identities (as ideas we form about the 'essence of a living being') "human" and "animal".
 Some animal liberation approaches, meanwhile, suggest that the troublesome issue of "rights" should simply be left out altogether, as a human construct that need not necessarily be applied to animals (4).